Japan 2012 - Japanese Drinks and Snacks

 These rice crackers are the best I tried in Japan - they are studded with seafood - and you can see whole baby squids in some of them.

-The instant bowl noodles in Japan are definitely better then their close cousins elsewhere.
+The instant bowl noodles in Japan are definitely better than their close cousins elsewhere.
 This soba noodle with tempura is quite tasty and without the usual artificial tastes that mar lesser instant noodles.

 I also liked this Udon which came with a piece of dried tofu which puffed up when soaked in hot water.